GraphWalker/graphwalker-project/doc/dsl.md

 ### Multiple models

-GrapwWalker can work with several models in one session.
+GraphWalker can work with several models in one session.
 It means that when generating a path, GraphWalker can choose to jump out of one model into another one.
-This is very handy when separating different functionaly into several models.
+This is very handy when separating different functionality into several models.
 For example.
-Lets say you have a system that you want to test, and you would need to login to do that.
-Then it might make sense to create a single model handling the login functionality, and other models to handle whatever else you want to test.
-The login model would then be reused for ever other test scenario.
+Lets say you have a system that you want to test, and you would need to log in to do that.
+Then it might make sense to create a single model handling the log in functionality, and other models to handle whatever else you want to test.
+The log in model would then be reused for ever other test scenario.

 #### It's not the same thing as flattening
 When flatting models, several models are merged into on single model, which then is being traversed by GraphWalker.
 This is not the case here.
 GraphWalker is executing every model in it's own context.
 The scope of the data in the models are not shared between them.